Understanding Form 1099-K

 If you have received a Notice of IRS Tax Form Eligibility, a request for a Form W-9, or a Form 1099-K with the name “Dwolla, Inc” displayed on the form, it is based on your activity with one or more of our clients that use the Dwolla Platform to process their payments.

 Dwolla is a payment service provider that is required by the IRS to issue Form 1099-Ks for transactions within the Dwolla Network that exceed certain federal or state reporting thresholds.
-For the 2023 tax year, the federal threshold for reporting is $20,000 in gross payments for goods & services from over 200 transactions.
+For the 2024 tax year, the federal threshold for reporting is $5,000 in gross payments for goods & services.
+The $5,000 threshold is in aggregate and does not depend on the number of payments received.

 All specific inquiries around your Form 1099-K status should be directed to the business that provides you access to your Dwolla account, identified in your Notice of IRS Tax Form Eligibility email.
 For more help understanding your Form 1099-K, go to www.IRS.gov.